kestra-io/docs/content/blogs/data-orchestration-beyond-analytics.md

 ### When to Choose Kestra Over Apache Airflow

-**Your Use Cases Move Past Simple ETL**: If your focus is solely on scheduling data pipelines and [managing ETL workflows](https://kestra.io/blogs/2023-10-11-why-ingestion-will-never-be-solved) for analytics, Airflow will likely serve your needs well, especially if your development skills are only Python-oriented.
-That said, keep in mind you may not be able to extend usage to future use cases that involve more than just analytics.
+**You Automate More Than Simple ETL**: If your focus is solely on scheduling data pipelines and [managing ETL workflows](https://kestra.io/blogs/2023-10-11-why-ingestion-will-never-be-solved) for analytics, Airflow will likely serve your needs well, especially if your development skills are only Python-oriented.
+However, Airflow alone may struggle to support future use cases that extend beyond analytics.

-**Your Workflows Involve Critical Systems**: If your workflows involve more than data pipelines, such as coordinating APIs, automating operational processes, or managing business-critical systems, Kestra’s broader capabilities are a better fit.
+**Your Workflows Interact With Critical Systems**: If your workflows involve more than data pipelines, such as coordinating APIs, automating operational processes, or managing business-critical systems, Kestra’s broader capabilities are a better fit.

-**You Want Simplicity and Flexibility**: Kestra’s intuitive YAML-based orchestration and built-in UI editor make it easier for teams to automate tasks without writing boilerplate DAGs.
-For teams that prefer not to be locked into Python, Kestra offers the flexibility to use the language that best suits each task.
+**You Want Simplicity and Flexibility**: Kestra’s intuitive YAML-based syntax and built-in UI editor simplify automation without the need for boilerplate DAGs.
+For teams that prefer not to be locked into Python, Kestra offers the flexibility to use whatever language best suits the task.

 **You Need a Unified Platform**: Kestra allows you to build workflows iteratively in the UI, test them in real time, and promote their underlying code to production environments without friction.
-This unified approach helps teams move faster while keeping your workflow code version-controlled and consistent with your deployment practices.
+This unified approach helps teams move faster while keeping your workflow code version-controlled and aligned with your deployment practices.

 ### The Future of Data Orchestration Beyond Analytics

 When your orchestration requirements move past analytics and into real-time business operations, Kestra gives you a simpler, more flexible, and unified solution.
 Whether it’s managing data pipelines or automating critical workflows, Kestra helps you scale operations, connect systems, and keep things maintainable — without having to tediously write and rewrite complex DAGs.

-**TL;DR: If you’re looking for more than just a data pipeline orchestrator, it’s time to consider [Kestra](https://github.com/kestra-io/kestra).**
+**TL;DR: If you’re looking for more than a data pipeline orchestrator, it’s time to consider [Kestra](https://github.com/kestra-io/kestra).**

 ::alert{type="info"}
 If you have any questions, reach out via [Slack](https://kestra.io/slack) or open [a GitHub issue](https://github.com/kestra-io/kestra).